 So in summary, record keeping is an incredibly important issue for any government, and this government is no exception, and I look forward to the changes that the government will be introducing into the relevant legislation.

 MR SMYTH (Brindabella) (4.33): Thank you, Mr Speaker.
 Just to agree with the chair, it seems the sensible approach.
-The government have done its own review concurrent with ours.
+The government have done their own review concurrent with ours.
 They have got some legislation and what seems like a reasonable path forward.
-So the three recommendations basically ask the government to keep the Assembly informed of their progress and, in that regard, I thank my colleagues for all their hard work—and, of course, the hardworking secretary of the committee, Andrea Cullen, for her excellent work in putting this report together.
+So the three recommendations basically ask the government to keep the Assembly informed of their progress.
+In that regard, I thank my colleagues for all their hard work—and, of course, the hardworking secretary of the committee, Andrea Cullen, for her excellent work in putting this report together.

 Question resolved in the affirmative.